Syrian Music Preservation Initiative – Home

 1917–1983, Aleppo

-Majdi al-’Aqili started becoming interested in music in secondary school and despite his father’s objections, he studied oud with Bakri Kurdi and traditional music with Ali Darwish and Omar al-Batsh.
-His musical life in the 1930s varied widely.
-In 1935, he created a seven-stringed instrument called gankaran which was similar to the oud and could also be bowed.
-A year later, he traveled to Italy to study Western classical music theory and in 1939, he returned to Aleppo to start teaching music in schools.
+Majdi al-’Aqili is celebrated as one of Aleppo's most renowned composers.
+His passion for music blossomed during his secondary school years, where he studied the oud under Bakri Kurdi and delved into traditional music with Ali Darwish and Omar al-Batsh, despite facing objections from his father.
+His musical journey in the 1930s was both diverse and innovative.
+In 1935, he invented the gankaran, a seven-stringed instrument similar to the oud that could also be bowed.
+The following year, he traveled to Italy to study Western classical music theory, returning to Aleppo in 1939 to begin his teaching career in local schools.

-In 1942, al-’Aqili was invited to Jordan to train the army band where he remained for two years after which he returned to his native Aleppo to resume teaching.
-Always an educator, he was also the director of the Oriental Music Institute in Damascus from 1956 until they closed in 1959.
+In 1942, al-’Aqili received an invitation to Jordan to train the army band, where he stayed for two years before returning to Aleppo to continue his educational efforts.
+A dedicated educator, he later became the director of the Oriental Music Institute in Damascus, serving from 1956 until its closure in 1959.

-1947 heralded the start of his career in radio.
-He moved to Damascus and was pivotal in the establishment of the Syrian Radio.
-He was also the director of Aleppo Radio in 1955 and was an advisory member for The General Organization of Radio and Television in 1962.
+His career in radio took off in 1947 when he moved to Damascus and played a pivotal role in establishing Syrian Radio.
+By 1955, he had become the director of Aleppo Radio and, in 1962, served as an advisory member of the General Organization of Radio and Television.

 Performers